theexiile1305/todo-guru/README.md

 * Releasing and publishing apps with Firebase and the Goolge Playstore
 * Different styles of architectures
 * Working in a very remote team with the agile way
+* Communication is key!
+* Use everyones strengths and be aware of there weaknesses
+* meeting regularly in team helps alot

 ## Links